-On this page I'll teach you how to create foil block designs in Photoshop.
+On this page, I'll teach you how to create foil block designs in Photoshop CC.
 Use the drop-down above to find out how to tackle spot varnish (page 2), die cuts and folds (page 3), and embossing and debossing (page 4).

 Generally, you'll get the best results when you're not trying to line the foil blocking up with a printed image, as paper stretch/shrinkage can cause the foil to misregister.